ahiliitb/UniTrain_final/README.md

               num_epochs=10, learning_rate=1e-3, checkpoint_dir='checkpoints',logger = "training.log", device=torch.device('cuda'))
 ```

-## Segmentation
+### Segmentation
 **Adding Data for Training**
-- Create a "data" folder within a "content" folder.
+- Create a 'data' folder within a 'content' folder.
-- The "data" folder will contain three different folders named "train", "test" and "eval" used for training, testing, and evaluation purposes.
+- The 'data' folder will contain three different folders named 'train', 'test', and 'eval' used for training, testing, and evaluation purposes.
-- Each of the "train", "test" and "eval" folders contains data sets of different categories on which you want to use your model
+- Each of the 'train', 'test', and 'eval' folders contain data sets of different categories on which you want to use your model
-- Data folder structure content->data->(train, test, eval)->(category1, category2, category3, .....)
+- Data folder structure 'content'->'data'->('train', 'test', 'eval')->(category1, category2, category3, .....)

 **Training the model**
 - Run the following code to train your model and you can change the default arguments with your custom arguments